 The government requires that all regulated professions have a CPD scheme in place.
-Along with a number of other complementary therapies in the UK, Reflexology will be subject to voluntary regulation in the very near future.
-This is excellent news for maintaining good standards for the profession and the individual therapist.
+Along with a number of other complementary therapies in the UK, Reflexology is subject to voluntary regulation.
+This is excellent news for maintaining standards for the profession and the individual therapist.

-Reflexology is still seen as a young and developing profession in the western world and further development is needed to ensure that it maintains the respect of the public and health care professionals alike.
+Reflexology is still seen as a developing profession in the western world and further development is needed to ensure that it maintains the respect of the public and health care professionals alike.

 How did the IFR Design its CPD Scheme ?

-The IFR spoke to a range of other organisations already undertaking CPD schemes including some aromatherapy bodies and with our IFR members and considered their views and suggestions in designing the final scheme for the IFR practitioner.
+The IFR engaged with a range of other organisations already undertaking CPD schemes including some complementary therapy bodies and with our IFR members and considered their views and suggestions in designing the final scheme for the IFR practitioner.
 Through our research we are satisfied that the IFR scheme meets the needs of the IFR practitioner and the government requirement for CPD for regulated therapies.
 The scheme was launched through our website and the ‘Stepping Out’ magazine, the journal of the IFR.